 Greater Napanee and Area Arts Association 2017 | 2018 | 2019 | 2021

 PEC Studio Tour 2018 | 2019 | 2021 | 2022

 Buckhorn Festival of the Arts | 2021 (online) | 2022

 Quinte Arts Council, Expressions | 2021 | 2022

 L&A Studio Tour | 2022

 One of a Kind Spring Show | 2019

-Michelle is a self-taught artist who came by her love for art from her mother, Rene O’Connor - an award-winning artist and painting teacher - and her sister, Danielle O'Connor Akiyama - winner of the Florence Biennale President's Choice award representing Canada in 2009.
+Michelle is a self-taught artist who came by her love for art from her mother, Rene O’Connor and her sister, Danielle O'Connor Akiyama.